DillonHammondEXE/KamiGTK/README.md

 # KamiGTK
-A limited scope project using the GTK GUI toolkit in Linux
+A limited scope project using the GTK GUI toolkit in Linux Ubuntu